 Having a side hustle is also another form of income security.
 If your employer suddenly goes out of business, you could be out of a job for three months before somebody else hires you.
 Because you already hustle on the side, you aren’t forced to flip burgers at McDonald’s until you receive a job offer to begin earning a real paycheck again.
 Not only can you earn more than minimum wage, your side hustle might also turn into a replacement income.

 Take me for example.
-In three years, I’ve gone from working five days a week outside the home to only having to commute one day a week because I switched to a new career field.
+In three years, I’ve went from working five days a week outside the home to only having to commute one day a week because I switched to a new career field.

 Can We Prepare for a Debt Jubilee?